vipulnaik/diet-exercise-health/profile-information/health-profile.md

   * I try to take all my supplements with the first meal.

-  * I try to take sauerkraut only with the first meal (the goal is to limit it to one meal, and doing it on the first meal is easier).
-For the second meal, I might occasionally do something with overlaps with sauerkraut, such as red chutney (also sore-throat-inducing) or vegan probiotic yogurt (overlaps on the probiotic front).
+  * I try to take sauerkraut or kimchi only with the first meal (the goal is to limit it to one meal, and doing it on the first meal is easier).

+  * I take seaweed with my second meal, i.e., the meal where I'm not taking sauerkraut.

 ## Supplements